kubeflow/kfctl/operator.md

 ## TroubleShooting
 - When deleting the KubeFlow deployment, it's using kfctl delete in the background where it only deletes the deployment namespace.
-This will make some of Kuebflow pod deployments hanging because _mutatingwebhookconfigurations_ are cluster-wide resources and some of the webhooks are watching every pod deployment.
+This will make some of KubeFlow pod deployments hanging because _mutatingwebhookconfigurations_ are cluster-wide resources and some of the webhooks are watching every pod deployment.
 Therefore, we need to remove all the _mutatingwebhookconfigurations_ so that pod deployments will not be hanging after deleting KubeFlow.
 ```shell